edwardest/polycom-sipped/src/README.txt

 #  along with this program; if not, write to the Free Software
 #  Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
 #
-#  Copyright (C) 2003,2004,2005,2006 - The Authors
+#  Copyright (C) 2003-2015 - The Authors
 #

 BUILDING
 ********

 This is the Sipp package.
-Please refer to the http://sipp.sourceforge.net/ WEB page for details and download of the last version.
+Please refer to the https://github.com/SIPp/polycom-sipped WEB page for details and download of the last version.

-Normally, you should be able to build Sipp by just typing "make" in the current diractory.
+Once set up, you should be able to build Sipp by just typing "make" in the current directory.
 Then "sipp -h" will give you access to the online help.

+Typically on first install:
+make clean
+make debug_pcap_ossl
+make unit_test

+See Building SIPped.rtf

 CONTRIBUTING
 ************

-Sipp is free software, under the terms of the GPL licence (please the the LICENCE.txt file for details).
+Sipp is free software, under the terms of the GPL license (please the the LICENCE.txt file for details).
 You can contribute to the development of Sipp and contact us via Sourceforge to integrate your changes.
 If you make changes in Sipp, *PLEASE* follow a few coding rules: